AdaCore/spark2014/docs/lrm/source/statements.rst

 .. _tu-pr-proof_pragmas-02:

-2. Pragma Assume is an assertion the same as a pragma Assert except that there is no proof obligation to prove the truth of the Boolean expression that is its actual parameter.
+2. Pragma Assume is an assertion the same as a pragma Assert except that there is no verification condition to prove the truth of the Boolean expression that is its actual parameter.
 [Pragma Assume indicates to proof tools that the expression can be assumed to be True.]